simesy/whitelist/.github/ISSUE_TEMPLATE/new-module-package.md

 ---

-After opening your issue, please only a PR with the proposed `composer.json` changes.
+After opening your issue, please open a PR with the proposed changes to `composer.json`.

 **Package/module**: `drupal/...`
 **URL**: `https://drupal.org/project/...`
 **Module maintenance status**: ...

-## What value does this add to GovCMS?
+## What value does this module/package add to GovCMS?
 [Answer]

-## How would you solve this problem using alternative methods.
+## How would you solve this problem using alternative methods, eg in your theme.
 [Answer]

 ## What is your assessment of the quality of this module, and the contribution history of the module's maintainers.
 [Answer]

 ## Does the module touch the database structure and/or data?
+If so, why?
+What are the risks for future updates?
 [Answer]

 ## Please paste the output from a static analysis of code standards/complexity/smell.